-Trinity's technological resources must be used in a manner that is consistent with the mission and honor code of Trinity High School and in adherence with all federal and state regulations.
-The use of all Trinity resources is a privilege, not a right, and inappropriate use will result in disciplinary action.
+All technological resources must be used in a manner that is consistent with the mission and honor code of Trinity High School and in adherence with all federal and state regulations.
+The use of all technology resources, schoolissued or personal, is a privilege, not a right, and inappropriate use will result in disciplinary action.